JonJagger/cyber-dojo/md/running-a-dojo.md

   * from the test page, click the animal image

 Each horizontal row corresponds to one animal and displays, from left to right,
-  * its oldest-to-newest traffic lights
+  * oldest-to-newest traffic lights
-  * its total number of red,amber,green traffic-lights so far (in red,amber,green).
+  * total number of traffic-lights (in the current colour).
-  * its total number of traffic-lights (in the current colour).
+  * a pie-chart indicating the total number of red,amber,green traffic-lights so far.
-  * its animal
+  * the animal
   * as always clicking on any traffic-light opens a dialog showing the diffs for that traffic-light for that animal together with << < > >> buttons to navigate forwards and backwards.
+Did I mention that already?

 ### auto refresh?